starkinfra/sdk-dotnet/README.md

     Console.WriteLine(request);
 ```

-**Note**: Instead of using Pix Request objects, you can also pass each transaction element in dictionary format
+**Note**: Instead of using PixRequest objects, you can also pass each transaction element in dictionary format

-## Query pix requests
+## Query PixRequests

-You can query multiple pix requests according to filters.
+You can query multiple PixRequests according to filters.

 ```c#
 using System;